 Looking for a job in general and trying to secure a Clean Tech job in particular requires you to play what I refer to as the numbers game.
-This means that the more opportunities you find and more importantly, the more jobs to which you APPLY, the more you increase your chances of getting interviews, 2nd interviews, and so on to the point where you receive offers.
+This means that the more informational interviews you do and the more job applications you submit, the more you increase your chances of getting interviews, 2nd interviews, and so on to the point where you receive offers.

 Too many job seekers (especially engineers and analytic types) make the mistake of trying to craft the “perfect” online application or to line up the perfect informational interview.
 You don’t have time for this.
 Good now is better than perfect later.
 While you’re tinkering for perfection on the sidelines, other candidates are on the field interviewing for jobs YOU could get simply because they’ve introduced themselves to prospective employers via applications and informational interviews.